Last updated on November 2nd, 2023

 Sweet corn consists of a little to moderate quantity of carbs.
 Due to this, the GL of corn lies in the low to medium class.
 Also, fibrous food leaves a person feeling full and avoids over-eating.
 This is especially useful in weight management for people with diabetes.

 Research On Sweet Corn for Diabetics

-As per the latest studies, regular consumption of corn helps to maintain better glucose levels in the body.
+As per the latest studies, regular consumption of corn, especially processed corn, helps to maintain better glucose levels in the body.

 It is found that sweet corn and corn oil:

-- enhances the blood flow in the body
+- enhance the blood flow in the body

 Sweet corn comprises starch.
-And, this constituent delays the process of digestion and thus produces energy.
-Corn comprises certain phytochemicals.
+And this constituent delays the process of digestion and thus produces energy.
+Corn comprises certain phytochemicals and phenolic acids.
 They help to lower the absorption of insulin in the body.
 As a result, controls the sudden hike and drop in the glucose level.